First In A Series: Little League Heroes Who Made It Big

 Like his nephew, Gooden grew up in Tampa, and played on the Belmont Heights Little League squad.
 As a Little Leaguer, Gooden would fall short of being crowned champion.
 But Gooden’s performance put him on the path to baseball stardom

 However, in the big leagues, Gooden would become a three-time World Series champion.
-Although Gooden was never able to fully control his off-field issues, which resulted in suspensions and a sharp decline in his pitching, Gooden was a four-time All-Star, pitching Triple Crown winner, and Cy Young Award winner.
+Although Gooden was never able to fully control his off-field issues, he still performed at a high level.
+He was a four-time All-Star, pitching Triple Crown winner, and Cy Young Award winner.

 His troubles with drugs and alcohol began in 1986, the year the Mets defeated the Boston Red Sox in a thrilling, seven-game World Series.
 He would spend the first two months of the 1987 season in rehab, and would battle addiction the remainder of his career.
 Gooden retired from baseball in 2001 and appeared on one Hall of Fame ballot, falling far too short of the minimum requirement to enter the Hall and was subsequently removed from all future ballots.